-Coaching

-Personal Trainer
+- Personal Trainer Diploma

-Group Fitness Instructor
+- Group Fitness Instructor Certificate

-All have Certificate and Diploma options
+- Coaching Diploma

-Students can start coursework any semester.
-Some courses are not offered every semester so students are encouraged to meet with the program advisor to plan ahead, be aware of class prerequisites and length of coursework required.
+Students may begin coursework any semester.
+However not all courses are offered every semester, so students are encouraged to meet with the program advisor to plan their coursework accordingly.

 RCTC's Sport Management program options prepare students for a wide range of career opportunities.
 These may include careers in community education, recreation centers, athletic/fitness clubs, adventure courses, ice arenas, park and recreation departments, high school or collegiate athletic programs, amateur or professional sports teams, leagues or administrations.